alflennik/use-flow/documentation/tutorial.md

   So, OK, but what does it actually do?
 This is a way to insert a block of code somewhere a block of code is not permitted.
 JSX is one such place: normally you can only put a single expression inside `{}`, which is the same reason you can use `{isTrue ? true : false}` in JSX but not a full if statement like `{if (isTrue) { true; } else { false; }}`.

-  Given this design limitation of JSX, that means we can't use a switch statement inside JSX.
+  Given this design limitation of JSX, that means we are not allowed to use a switch statement inside JSX.
 But what if the switch makes the most sense inside the JSX?
-This trick will give you a way to add insert it there.
+Well this trick will give you a way to insert it there.

-  By the way this type of expression is called an IIFE, an "immediately invoked function expression."
+  By the way this type of expression is called an IIFE, an "immediately-invoked function expression."
 - ```js
   switch (page) {
     case "#subscribe":